eeriespace/eeriespace.github.io/_posts/2020-08-12-play-report-release-the-stockbroker.md

 A **Golem** has been stuffed into this small recreation room, it attacks Lana on first sight and she focuses on evading the attacks and trying to escape, she manages to get away.

+> I've been encountering a lot of Golems in the latest missions, I clearly
+> prefer them over Chimeras.

 There is a pile of books in a corner near the entrance, Lana takes a closer look and finds a *Grimoire* among classic literature books.